Every woman is unique.

 Estrogen, progesterone, and testosterone are hormones that are produced by the ovaries.
-These three fluctuate during menopause and can increase your risk of bone loss and osteoporosis.
+These three fluctuate during menopause and can increase your risk of bone loss.

 Estrogen is the most commonly discussed hormone when it comes to menopause.
 It plays a crucial role in the maturation and growth of bone.
 It also supports your body’s ability to absorb the calcium you consume.
 So when estrogen levels are reduced, your body has a more difficult time utilizing calcium.
 Making it a challenge to maintain healthy bone mineral density levels.

 These inevitable changes in your hormones during menopause can significantly affect your bone health.
-To combat this bone loss due to hormonal changes, supplementation is crucial.
+To help avoid this bone loss due to hormonal changes, supplementation is crucial.

 You may be thinking you can get the nutrients you need from your diet, but why take the chance when you can guarantee the exact minerals in their proper proportions for bone health.

-AlgaeCal Plus contains plant-based calcium, magnesium, vitamin D3, K2, C, boron and over 70 trace minerals.
-When you’re going through menopause it’s crucial you feed your bones with the nutrients they need to combat menopause-related bone loss.
+AlgaeCal Plus contains ALL 13 known essential bone supporting minerals, including plant-based calcium.
+And it provides the vital vitamins C, D3, and K2 as well.
+When you’re going through menopause it’s crucial you feed your bones with the nutrients they need to avoid menopause-related bone loss.
 AlgaeCal just does this.
 For more go here.